munificent/craftinginterpreters/book/scanning-on-demand.md

 relates to memory management.
 In jlox, the Token class had a field of type Object to store the runtime value converted from the literal token's lexeme.

-Supporting that in C requires a lot of work.
-We need some sort of union and type tag to tell whether the token contains a string or double value.
-If it's a string, we need to manage the memory for the string's character array somehow.
+Implementing that in C would require a lot of work.
+We'd need some sort of union and type tag to tell whether the token contains a string or double value.
+If it's a string, we'd need to manage the memory for the string's character array somehow.

 Instead of adding that complexity to the scanner, we defer <span name="convert">converting</span> the literal lexeme to a runtime value until